BiaJorgensen/team-profile-generator/README.md

 ## Tests

-To run the tests on the tests folder, in the CLI, type `npm run test`
+To run the tests in the tests folder, in the CLI, type `npm run test`.
+All tests should pass.

 ## Credits